klwieland/Final-Project/status.md

 #### What have you done for your project so far?

-Created object and updaited main.lua
+Created object and updated main.lua

 #### What have you not done for your project yet?